jpdaigle/pg_global_kv/README.md

 # Postgres Global Key Value Store
 ## Introduction
 Ultimately, `pg_global_kv` is an exercise in pragmatism.
-We needed a way to store user session state and personalization data in a highly scalable multmaster manner.
+We needed a way to store user session state and personalization data in a highly scalable multimaster manner.
 We tried a NoSQL solution but we couldn't get it to perform stably in production.

 We turned to our data center workhorse, Postgres, at the release we were comfortable running in production, 9.3, and built a new replication technology on top of it with minimal code.

 Once built, we realized had a scalable rock solid tool that just worked.
 It doesn't do everything and management is still pretty manual, but its also simple enough that you could sit down and read the entire thing in just a couple of hours.

 ## High level design
 At the core of `pg_global_kv` is a put function which implements upsert.  (yes, 9.5 has native upsert, but this is built on 9.3).
-Its the standard `pl/pgsql` upsert from the docs with one major modification.
+It's the standard `pl/pgsql` upsert from the docs with one major modification.
 Do not assume that your update wins unconditionally.
 Check the timestamp column as well and compare to `now()`.
 In pseudocode (actual implementation is different because concurrency),

     FOR 1..max_tries LOOP
       SELECT WHERE key